Treatment of rabies

 - Baylor College of Medicine

-The management of the patient with rabies and the use of experimental therapies/protocols will be reviewed here.
+This topic will address the approach to managing patients with suspected or confirmed rabies.
 The epidemiology, clinical manifestations, diagnosis, and prevention of rabies are discussed elsewhere.
 (See "Clinical manifestations and diagnosis of rabies" and "Rabies immune globulin and vaccine" and "When to use rabies prophylaxis".)

 - Hattwick MA, Weis TT, Stechschulte CJ, et al. Recovery from rabies.
 A case report.
 Ann Intern Med 1972; 76:931.